virgilm/votol_tuner_hardware/README.md

 The hardware section shows the Hardware design of the BT adaptor.

 ## Case design
-The case section shows the design for the 3D printed case:
+The enclosure section shows the design for the 3D printed case:

 #### OpenSCAD file
 Requires the great (free) OpenSCAD Modeller: https://openscad.org/about.html
 #### STL files for 3D printing